timlucmiptev/foundry-proxy/README.md

 In this repo, I've collected examples of how to deal with proxies in Foundry.

+The `src` and `test` directories contain some examples of manipulating proxies in tests.

 ## Intuition
 TransparentProxy is deployed by a ProxyAdmin contract.
 The owner of the implementation contract's functions and the owner of ProxyAdmin are the